MichaelOsorio2017/CoverageAnalyzer/README.md

         "sizeInBytes":0,
         "minSdkVersion":0,
         "targetSdk":0,
-        "numberOfMethodsApkAnalyzer":0, //Number of methods find by apkanalyzer on this apk "numberOfMethodsInstrumented":0, //Number of methods on this apk that were instrumented "summary":"", //summary got by executing apkanalyzer apk summary }
+        "numberOfMethodsApkAnalyzer":0, //Number of methods find by apkanalyzer in this apk "numberOfMethodsInstrumented":0, //Number of methods instrumented in this APK "summary":"", //summary got by executing apkanalyzer's command 'apk summary' }
     ```

-2. ``instrumentedInformation`` APK information after instrumentation by InstruAPK
+2. ``instrumentedInformation`` APK information after instrumentation by InstruAPK.
+Same structure of 1.1

 3. ``differenceBetweenNumberOfMethods`` Difference between the number of methods acording Apkanalyzer (android studio tool) and the total number of methods instrumented by InstruAPK. apkanalyzerMethods - totalNumberInstrumentedMethods